Navigating The Australian Maternity System (abbreviated. International Day of the midwife, 2024)

 Arriving in Oz joined an agency needing a salary asap.

-Women and babies familiar, nothing else, paperwork, language, jargon all different, midwives over-worked, unfriendly. “ain’t coming back here”
+Women and babies familiar, nothing else, paperwork, language, jargon all different, midwives over-worked, unfriendly. “ain’t coming back here” I thought.

-(*working agency, you’re either hated on sight or adored)
+(agency midwife/nurses hated on sight or adored)

-Orientation day, “women are our customers, so are the doctors”
+Orientation day, “women are our customers, so are the doctors.”

 Customers?
 Righto.